You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 What to Do When Your Child Does Not Want to Spend Time with You

 Rejection hurts no matter how old you are.
-A good place to begin if you are the parent the child does not want to spend time with is to do a self-assessment of your actions.
+An excellent place to begin if you are the parent the child does not want to spend time with is a self-assessment of your actions.

 Talk to Your Child